Aruna (Hinduism)

-Aruna (अरुण) is the charioteer of Surya (Sun god) in Hinduism.
+Aruna (अरुण) is the charioteer of Surya (the sun god) in Hinduism.
 He is the elder brother of Garuda.
 Aruna and Garuda are the sons of Vedic sage Kashyapa and his wife Vinata, daughter of Prajapati Daksha.
-His children were Sampati and Jatayu.
+His children were the mighty vultures Sampati and Jatayu.
 He is also found in Buddhism and Jainism literature and arts.

-Mythology
+History

 Birth

 Aruna is found in different, inconsistent Indian legends.
 In the epic Mahabharata, he was born prematurely and partially developed from an egg.
 According to this version, Kashyapa Prajapati's two wives Vinata and Kadru wanted to have children.
 Kashyapa granted them a boon.
-Kadru asked for one thousand 'Dirghadeha' (meaning long bodied) Nāga (serpent) sons, while Vinata wanted only two yet extremely strong 'Divyadeha' (meaning emitting golden aura from body).
+Kadru asked for one thousand 'Dirghadeha' (meaning long bodied) Nāga (serpent) sons, while Vinata wanted only two yet extremely strong 'Divyadeha' (meaning emitting golden aura from body), who would excel the thousand sons of Kadru.
 Kashyapa blessed them, and then went away to a forest.
 Later, Kadru gave birth to one thousand eggs, while Vinata gave birth to two eggs.
 These incubated for five hundred years, upon which Kadru broke the eggs open and out came her 1,000 sons.
 Vinata eager for her sons, broke one of the eggs from which emerged the partially formed Aruna.
-Since Aruna was born prematurely, his body was partially developed.
-Enraged by the haste of his mother, he cursed her that she will become the slave of Kadru for 500 years, when the second egg will break and his son will redeem her.
-Having cursed his mother, Aruna disappeared.
-He was bestowed to be the charioteer to Surya by his father, Prajapati Kasyapa.
-Accordingly, Vinata waited, and later the fully developed mighty eagle, her second born named Garuda (vehicle of Vishnu) was born.
+Since Aruna was born prematurely, only the upper half of his body had developed.
+Enraged by his mother's haste, he cursed her to become a slave of Kadru for 500 years, upon which her second egg would break and his brother would emancipate her.
+Having cursed his mother, Aruna rose to the skies, and was bestowed the position of charioteer to Surya by his father, Prajapati Kasyapa.
+Accordingly, Vinata waited, and later the fully developed mighty eagle, her second born named Garuda (the mount of Lord Vishnu) was born.

-The epic narrates that in another tale that Surya began burning intensely angered by the attacks of Rahu (Rahu swallowing Surya is described to cause solar eclipses in Hindu mythology).
+The epic narrates that in another tale that Surya began burning intensely, angered by the attacks of Rahu (Rahu swallowing Surya is described to cause solar eclipses in Hindu mythology).
 The heat was so intense that it started destroying all living beings.
-The god Brahma asked Aruna to become the charioteer of Surya, to shelter beings from Surya's burning heat.
+Then, the creator Brahma asked Aruna to become the charioteer of Surya, to shield all living beings from his terrible heat.

 In the epics

 According to the Ramayana, Aruna was married to Shyeni with whom he had two sons – Jatayu and Sampati.
-Both of his sons played important role in the epic.
+Both of them would play a very important role in the epic.